EventStore/documentation/docs/server/5.0/server/installation/deploy-kubernetes-aks.md

 helm install -n eventstore eventstore/eventstore --set persistence.enabled=true
 ```

-The Event Store cluster is now deployed and available in a couple of
-minutes.
-The default cluster size in the Helm Chart is set to 3 so this results in a 3 node Event Store cluster over the 3 nodes Kubernetes
-cluster.
-The setting `persistence.enable=true` uses a
-`PersistentVolumeClaim` on your Kubernetes cluster to claim dynamically
-persistent storage volumes.
-You can configure this to use
-statically defined volumes if required.
+The EventStoreDB cluster is now deployed and available in a couple of minutes.
+The default cluster size in the Helm Chart is set to 3 so this results in a 3 node Event Store cluster over the 3 nodes Kubernetes cluster.
+The `persistence.enable=true` setting uses the `PersistentVolumeClaim` on your Kubernetes cluster to dynamically claim persistent storage volumes.
+You can configure this to use statically defined volumes if required.

-#### Upgrade the Event Store cluster with a newer version
+### Upgrade the EventStoreDB cluster

-Verify your current Event Store cluster
+Verify your current EventStoreDB cluster:

 ```shell
 helm status eventstore
 ```

-Fork the official Helm Chart Event Store repository and change the
-version of the image in the chart _values.yaml_.
+Fork the official EventStoreDB Helm Chart repository and change the version of the image in the chart _values.yaml_.

 Then run the command in the same directory as the chart: